Denha II

 Mar Denha II (also written Dinkha II) was patriarch of the Church of the East from 1336/7 to 1381/2.
-Although no history of his reign has survived, references in a number of Nestorian, Jacobite and Moslem sources provide some details of his patriarchate.
+Although no history of his reign has survived, references in a number of Nestorian, Jacobite and Muslim sources provide some details of his patriarchate.

 Order of succession and reign dates

 According to a list of Nestorian patriarchs preserved in a manuscript of Shlemun of Akhlat's Book of the Bee, Denha II succeeded the patriarch Timothy II.
 Shlemun's original list terminated with the patriarch Sabrishoʿ IV, who was consecrated in 1222, but this list was later brought up to date by a fifteenth-century scribe, who added a list of thirteenth-, fourteenth- and fifteenth-century patriarchs.
 According to this list, Yahballaha III (1281–1318) was succeeded by the patriarchs Timothy, Denha, Shemʿon, Eliya, and 'Shemʿon of our days'.
 This is the only source that specifically places Denha in direct succession to Timothy, but there is no reason to doubt its evidence.

 According to a long colophon in a Nestorian manuscript, Denha was consecrated in 1336/7, and died in 1381/2.
 He was appointed patriarch under the sponsorship of the Christian emir Hajji Togai:

 In AG 1648 [AD 1336/7] a very bright luminary was established over the encampment of the church, our late father Mar Denha (may his prayers be with the community).
 He was given the order by the upright friend of our Lord and sponsor of Mar Denha, Hajji Togai, that the Christians should walk according to their custom.
 Then our ruined churches were rebuilt, and the altars and shrines perfected.
 May our Lord Christ grant them, as a reward for their struggle, bliss at his right hand, Amen.
 Mar Denha died in AG 1693 [AD 1381/2].

 Although these dates would give Denha an unusually long reign, they receive strong confirmation from a reference to a Nestorian catholicus named Denha in the dating formula of a colophon of 1380.